scifier/sdk/tutorials/index.md

-# BidiPass SDK Integration

-This document provides an example of end-to-end BidiPass SDK integration.
+This section contains the in depth tutorial of an end-to-end BidiPass SDK integration.

 ## Table of Content